-Section 1325 Deferred Sentencing Permitted (Formerly 4 PYTC § 3-50)
+§1-1325 Diversion Prohibited; Deferred Sentencing Permitted (Formerly 4 PYTC § 3-50)

-- (A) If the defendant is found guilty of an offense included in domestic violence the Court may defer sentencing if: - (1) The perpetrator meets eligibility criteria established pursuant to subsection (B); - (2) Consent of the prosecutor is obtained after consultation with the victim, when the victim is available; - (3) A hearing is held in which the perpetrator enters a plea or judicial admission to the crime; and - (4) The court orders conditions of the deferred sentence that are necessary to protect the victim, prevent future violence, and rehabilitate the perpetrator - (B) The Court shall establish criteria for determination of: - (1) A perpetrator's eligibility for deferred sentencing - (2) A perpetrator's successful completion of the conditions imposed by the Court; and - (3) Penalties for violation of the conditions imposed by the Court. - (C) The case against a perpetrator of domestic violence may be dismissed if the perpetrator successfully completes all conditions imposed by the court pursuant to subsection (A).
+- (A) The Court shall not approve diversion for a perpetrator of domestic violence.
+If the defendant is found guilty of an offense included in domestic violence violence the Court may defer sentencing if: - (1) The perpetrator meets eligibility criteria established pursuant to subsection (B); - (2) Consent of the prosecutor is obtained after consultation with the victim, when the victim is available; - (3) A hearing is held in which the perpetrator enters a plea or judicial admission to the crime; and - (4) The court orders conditions of the deferred sentence that are necessary to protect the victim, prevent future violence, and rehabilitate the perpetrator - (B) The Court shall establish criteria for determination of: - (1) A perpetrator's eligibility for deferred sentencing - (2) A perpetrator's successful completion of the conditions imposed by the Court; and - (3) Penalties for violation of the conditions imposed by the Court. - (C) The case against a perpetrator of domestic violence may be dismissed if the perpetrator successfully completes all conditions imposed by the court pursuant to subsection (A).

-Section 1330 Order of Protection; Ex Parte Orders of Protection; Procedure; Contents; Arrest for Violation; Penalty (Formerly 4 PYTC § 3-60)
+§1-1330 Order of Protection; Ex Parte Orders of Protection; Procedure; Contents; Arrest for Violation; Penalty (Formerly 4 PYTC § 3-60)